DocPierro/optimised_spd/README.md

 ## Contact

-For any inquiries or assistance, please contact pierre.cry@centralesupelec.com
+For any inquiries or assistance, please contact pierre.cry@centralesupelec.fr